HLT-ISTI/pydci/README.md

 A bunch of scripts have been added to replicate experiments using TDCI (the transductive variant of DCI for cross-lingual and cross-domain adaptation).
 Those scripts are marked with a "_transductive" postfix.
 SVMlight is required in order to make them work.
-The paper discussing this variant and the results is currently under review.
+The paper discussing this variant and the results is available at:
+* Lost in Transduction: Transductive Transfer Learning in Text Classification, A Moreo, A Esuli, F Sebastiani, ACM Transactions on Knowledge Discovery from Data.
+Volume 16, Issue 1, Article No.: 13, Pages 1 - 21 [pdf](https://doi.org/10.1145/3453146)